-Involvement.
-If you witness any form of harassment or other inappropriate treatment, do not remain an observer.
+Act.
+If you witness any form of harassment or other inappropriate treatment, act on it in a way that suits you.
+By reacting you’ll also provide an example to others.

 Harassment is an undignified behaviour based on a person’s individual characteristics and qualities.
 Harassment may be racist or other hate speech directed against a certain group, as well as inappropriate or discriminatory treatment.
 Sexual harassment is a verbal, non-verbal, or physical undesired sexual behaviour that violates a person’s mental or physical integrity.
 It is the task of everyone to intervene in the event of discrimination, harassment and inappropriate treatment.